- Best Eilat Dive Sites

 Eilat’s relations with nearby nations, such as Jordan, have been less bitter.
 In 1994, the Israeli-Jordanian Peace Treaty was signed, leading to positive contributions, such as projects to protect the Gulf region.

 Tourist visas are required to visit Jordan from a region north of Eilat.

 If you’re looking to experience the rich history of Eilat up close and personal, your best shot is exploring the various shipwrecks the region has to offer for Scuba Divers.

-Try to be selective in which dive sites you select as it has been noted that some retired ships have been purposely sunk with the hope of attracting divers.
+Try to be selective in which dive sites you visit, as it has been noted that some retired ships have been purposely sunk with the hope of attracting divers.

 For those looking for a more modern glimpse of underwater Eilat history, check out the Eitana wreck.
-Eitana,a former tugboat, sunk in 1996 and remains largely intact with a variety of marine life present in the vicinity.
+Eitana, a former tugboat, sank in 1996 and remains largely intact with a variety of marine life present in the vicinity.